Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Ask the Development Team members to alternate who is responsible for meeting setup.
 - [ ] Set up the meeting and tell the Development Team that is how it will be done.
-- [ ] Inform management and ask them to solve it.
+- [ ] Inform Management and ask them to solve it.
 - [x] Allow the Development Team to self-manage and determine for itself what to do.

 _[⬆ Back to Top](#table-of-contents)_